 A typical colony will have 3,000 to 5,000 ants, although there can be as many as 30,000 ants in a single colony.
 There can be more than one queen in each colony, and since it is the queen that produces all the offspring, there can be a lot of baby ants in one pavement colony.

 Although you may see pavement ants during the day, they are most active at night.
 If you happen to have more than one colony on your property or another one nearby in the neighborhood—and you happen to be observing at the right time—you just might witness the unique event of an ant battle or its aftermath.
 Pavement ant colonies will fight for territory, and these battles can leave hundreds of dead ants on the battlefield.

 In the spring and early summer, swarms of winged pavement ants will fly to mate and reproduce.
 These winged ants can be confused with termites because termites also swarm at this time of the year.
 But ants can be distinguished from termites by several characteristics:

-- Wings: The pavement ant's front wings are longer its back wings; termite wings are of equal length.
+- Wings: The pavement ant's front wings are longer than its back wings; termite wings are of equal length.